hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/701_scc_xvi.md

 waters in the picture are symbolic of Karma; the lotus, of Bhakti; and the rising-sun, of Jnana.
-The encircling serpent is indicative of Yoga and the awakened Kundalini Shakti, while the sun in the picture stands for the Paramâtman (Supreme Self).
+The encircling serpent is indicative of Yoga and the awakened Kundalini Shakti, while the sun in the picture stands for the Paramātman (Supreme Self).
 Therefore the idea of the picture is that by the union of Karma, Jnana, Bhakti, and Yoga, the vision of the Paramatman is obtained."